kahunacohen/real-world-fp/part2.md

 4
 ```

-Summing numbers is fine and dandy, but let's apply this to the real-world, or at least to our running example.
+Summing numbers is fine and dandy, but let's apply this to real workd programming.
 Let's say our `sortByLastName` function
 needs to be more flexible because we are asked to produce different reports, one sorted by last name descending and one sorted ascending.
 So, let's parameterize
 it: